-VO2max is the maximum amount of oxygen you can breath in, and move to the bloodstream and then cells.
-Higher values, The Holy Grail of distance sports, yield better race performance.
+VO2max is the maximum amount of oxygen you can breathe in and move to the bloodstream and cells.
 Values range from 20s to 90+.

 Dr. Tom LaFontaine of the University of Missouri states 50 percent of the decline in VO2max is due to the drop in MHR.
 Often quoted in the literature are declines of one- to one-and-a-half percent per year.
 However, Daniels found only a 14-percent decline over 25 years and even less when he factored in the athlete’s weight gains.
 So intense training can result in a loss of less than 0.5 percent per year.